alok-karande/systemdesign/ConsistentHashing/README.md

 I use docker to deploy multiple instances of the LRU cache and manage them through consistent hashing.
 On MAC, install Docker Desktop using this link: https://docs.docker.com/desktop/setup/install/mac-install/

 Once installed, run the Docker Desktop app.
+This will also start the docker process.

 ## 2. Install python3 and necessary packages